 About The SAT®

-Your Complete Guide To The College Board® SAT Test
+Your Complete Guide To The College Board® Digital SAT®

 The SAT® is a standardized test created and administered by the College Board® to help high school students get into four-year colleges and earn academic scholarships.
-The SAT is a multiple-choice timed test that measures your overall college readiness.
+The updated version of this exam, the Digital SAT®, is an adaptive multiple-choice timed test that measures your overall college readiness and will be the only version of the SAT test available for students to take from 2024 onward.

 SAT Overview

-If you are in your junior or senior year of high school and are planning to go to college, then the SAT is a test you can’t miss.
-In this article, we will walk you through everything you need to know about the SAT paper-and-pencil and digital tests – including the benefits of taking the SAT, and its format, and scoring system.
+If you are in your junior or senior year of high school and are planning to go to college, then the Digital SAT is a test you shouldn’t miss.
+In this article, we will walk you through everything you need to know about the SAT paper-and-pencil and digital tests – including the benefits of taking the SAT (either version), its old and new format, and its scoring system.

 What is the SAT used for?